gamedevware/charon/docs/unreal_engine/overview.rst

 =============================

-Charon is a versatile plugin tailored for Unreal Engine, designed to facilitate data-driven game design by allowing both developers and game designers to efficiently manage static game data, including units, items, missions, quests, and more.
+Charon is a versatile plugin tailored for Unreal Engine, designed to facilitate data-driven game design by allowing both developers and game designers to efficiently manage static game data, like units, items, missions, quests, and other.
 Unlike Unreal Engine's DataTables, Charon elevates the experience by offering an integrated editing UI directly within Unreal Engine, enabling the modeling of diverse data structures suited to any game genre.
 It provides a user-friendly interface that requires no special skills for game designers, simplifying the process of data manipulation.
-For programmers, Charon streamlines development workflows by generating code to load game data seamlessly into the game, enhancing productivity and fostering creativity across disciplines.
+For programmers, Charon streamlines development workflows by generating code to load game data seamlessly into the game.

 Key Features
 ============

-- **Data Modeling**: Define game entities like characters, items, missions, quests, dialogs to meet the specific needs of your game.
+- **Data Modeling**: Define game entities like characters, items, missions, quests, and dialogs to meet the specific needs of your game.
+Interconnect and fill these tables within one UI.
 - **Error Control**: Implements validation checks to verify the accuracy of input data, reducing the likelihood of errors that could impact gameplay or development.
+- **Code Generation**: Automates the creation of boilerplate code needed to work with your game data, significantly speeding up development time and reducing manual coding errors.
 - **Spreadsheet Export/Import**: Offers seamless integration with spreadsheet software, enabling you to effortlessly populate, edit, and manage your game data in a familiar environment.
 - **Localization Export/Import**: Simplifies the process of preparing game data for translation, making it straightforward to adapt your game for global audiences.
-- **Code Generation**: Automates the creation of boilerplate code needed to work with your game data, significantly speeding up development time and reducing manual coding errors.
 - **Modding Support**: Empowers your gaming community by providing them with the tools to create and share mods, enhancing the longevity and depth of your game.
 - **Dynamic Load**: Facilitates the dynamic loading of game data, enabling features like A/B testing or the ability to push hot updates directly to your players.